Twoure/KissNetwork.bundle/README.md

 ## Features

 - Watch video content across all Kiss sites (quality ranges from 360p to 1080p)
-- Choose which Kiss sites to view content, hide others
+- Choose which sites to view content, hide others
-- Option to Block most Adult content
+- Option to Block most _Adult_ content
 - Read Manga from KissManga
 - Read Comics from ReadComicOnline
 - Create custom Bookmarks
-- Search all Kiss sites for videos/manga
+- Search all sites for Videos/Manga/Comics

 [Table of Contents](#table-of-contents)